Maha Music Festival: 2015

 The seventh Maha Music Festival happened on Saturday, August 15, 2015.
 The headliners were Modest Mouse and Atmosphere.
 In the spring, Maha teamed up with other local organizations to hold "Mini Maha" during Loessfest at River's Edge Park in Council Bluffs on May 30.
 This event featured Ben Kweller, The Dodos, and Lincoln band Oketo.
 Schnackel Engineers is the main sponsor again this year.

 Along with Modest Mouse and Atmosphere, the lineup includes Purity Ring, Wavves, The Jayhawks, Alvvays, The Good Life, Ex Hex, Speedy Ortiz, and local artists Freakabout, All Young Girls Are Machine Guns, and BOTH.

 New additions to the festival grounds included a rock climbing wall and a human foosball court in the Community Village.
 The festival once again grew in terms of tickets sold, selling out for the first time.
 Attendance was estimated at over 9,000.

 2016

 The eighth Maha Music Festival happened on Saturday, August 20, 2016.
 The headliners were Passion Pit and Grimes.
 Other lineup highlights included the first European act to play Maha, The Joy Formidable, upcoming indie band Car Seat Headrest, and Jay Farrar Trio, who played songs from Son Volt's album Trace.
 Local acts were headlined by Lincoln native Matthew Sweet along with Josh Hoyer & Soul Colossal, See Through Dresses, and CJ Mills.

 Warren Buffett made an appearance to introduce Car Seat Headrest and to promote the Drive 2 Vote initiative.

 2017

 The ninth Maha Music Festival was held on Saturday, August 19, 2017.
 The festival was headlined by Run the Jewels, and also included performances by Belle and Sebastian, The Faint, Sleigh Bells, The New Pornographers, Built to Spill, Torres, Priests, High Up, and the Hottman Sisters.
+Rain and lightning cut Run the Jewels' set short at the end of the night.
+The festival hosted an estimated 8,500 attendees.